t-data-h/tdh-gcp/ansible/README.md

 ## Starting TDH

   Once a full TDH install has run, the final step is to run the post-install playbook.
 This is a one-time operation that performs some HDFS directory seeding needed for the cluster to be fully operational. (eg. hive warehouse directory and permissions, log directories, hdfs tmp and user paths, etc.).
-To perform these steps, however, the cluster should first be started via tdh-mgr.
-If the Ansible steps all worked and the cluster configuration deployed, start HDFS via `hadoop-init.sh start` command and then run the post-install step.
+To perform these steps, however, the cluster should first be started via *tdh-mgr*.
+If the Ansible steps succeeded and the cluster configuration deployed, start HDFS with the `hadoop-init.sh start` command and then run the post-install step.

 ## Post-Install:

 Run the post-install playbook once HDFS is operational.
+This seeds the required HDFS directories for Hive, HBase, and Spark.
 ```
 $ source ~/.bashrc
 $ ansible-playbook -i inventory/$GCP_ENV/hosts tdh-postinstall.yml